-- Systems that think like humans: automate activities such as decision-making, problem-solving and learning.
+Automate activities such as decision-making, problem-solving and learning.
 One example is artificial neural networks.

-- Systems that act like humans: are computers that perform tasks in a similar manner to people.
+Are computers that perform tasks in a similar manner to people.
 This is the case of robots.

-- Systems that think rationally: attempt to emulate human rational, logical thought, in other words, researching ways to make machines that are capable of understanding, reasoning and then acting.
+Attempt to emulate human rational, logical thought, in other words, researching ways to make machines that are capable of understanding, reasoning and then acting.
 Expert systems are included in this group.

-- Systems that act rationally: ideally, they attempt to imitate human behaviour in a rational manner, like intelligent agents.
+Ideally, they attempt to imitate human behaviour in a rational manner, like intelligent agents.